As traders, we often hear this famous saying “Cut your losses short and let your profits run”.

 It will be impossible to internalize all these rules at once.

-Start with the most important ones: entry setup, stoploss, position size, exit rules.
+Start with the most important ones: entry setup, stoploss, position size, and exit rules.

 Do some mental rehearsal on them.

-Once they are complete part of your trading, add others.
+Once they are a complete part of your trading, add others.